-The AO concluded, "it is my considered clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
-There is insufficient evidence that his misconduct could be attributed to a mental health condition."
+The AO concluded, "it is my clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
+There is insufficient evidence to attribute his misconduct to a mental health condition."

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined your misconduct, as evidenced by your NJPs, outweighed the potential mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug related offense.
-The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board also concurred with AO that there is insufficient evidence to attribute your misconduct to a mental health condition.
-As pointed out in the AO, there is no evidence that you were diagnosed with a mental health condition while in military service, or that you exhibited any symptoms of a mental health condition.
-Further, while the Board took into consideration your contentions, the Board noted that there is no evidence in your record, and you submitted none, to substantiate your allegations that your condition was due to family problems and you self-medicated due to resources not being available.
+In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
+The Board also concurred with AO that there is insufficient evidence to attribute your misconduct to PTSD or a mental health condition.
+As pointed out in the AO, there is no evidence that you were diagnosed with a mental health condition in military service or that you exhibited any symptoms of a mental health condition.
 Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.
+Furthermore, the Board observed you were given multiple opportunities to correct your conduct deficiencies and chose to continue to commit misconduct; which led to your OTH discharge.
+Your conduct not only showed a pattern of misconduct but was sufficiently pervasive and serious to negatively affect the good order and discipline of your command.
+Finally, the Board noted you provided no evidence, other than your statement, to substantiate your contentions.

 As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you provided in mitigation, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
-Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
+Even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.